It’s a balancing act that you CAN only figure out by testing to see what your clients like.

 Take a look at your sales page and ask yourself if you have only one main offer with the rest supporting the main offer.

-In my case, I offer product launch strategy and support, and with this service comes copywriting and structure for sales pages, product development, launch implementation, etc.
+In my case, I offer customer connection strategies and support, and with this service comes copywriting and design for landing and sales pages, lead generation and conversion.